-Trusted by enterprise organisations and governments around the globe, Egress’ award-winning platform provides email encryption, secure file transfer and online collaboration services, as well as risk management, accidental send prevention, and compliance auditing and reporting.
+Trusted by enterprise organisations and governments around the globe, Egress’ award-winning platform provides email encryption, secure file transfer and secure workspace services, as well as risk management, accidental send prevention, and compliance auditing and reporting.

 Egress is headquartered in London, with regional offices in the UK, the US, Canada and the Netherlands.